nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Report is generated in a pop up window.
 A success command message indicating report window is opened is provided.

     1. Test case: `report now`<br>
-       Expected: As long as the first word in the command starts with,"report", additional words and spaces after the command are ignored.
+       Expected: As long as the first word in the command starts with, "report", additional words and spaces after the command are ignored.
        The report is generated in a pop up window.
 A success command message indicating report window is opened is provided.

     1. Incorrect report command to try: `1 report`,`reports` <br>
-       Expected: Since both the above commands are invalid, an error message stating unknown message is shown in the command box.
+       Expected: Since both the above commands are invalid, an error message stating that an unknown command has been used is shown in the command box.

 ### Undoing information